Catholic Church and politics in the United States: Cabinet members

 Secretary of the Treasury and of the Interior Thomas Ewing married a Catholic woman, attended services for many years, and was formally baptized on his deathbed.
 Treasury Secretary Donald Regan also had Catholic roots, but it is unclear whether he actively practiced while in office.

-The Catholic secretaries in the Biden administration are Lloyd Austin (Defense), Deb Haaland (Interior), Gina Raimondo (Commerce), Marty Walsh (Labor), and Xavier Becerra (Health and Human Services).
-Haaland is the first Native American in a presidential cabinet and also the first Native Catholic within it.
+The Catholic secretaries in the Biden administration were Lloyd Austin (Defense), Deb Haaland (Interior), Gina Raimondo (Commerce), Marty Walsh (Labor), Xavier Becerra (Health and Human Services), Miguel Cardona (Education), and Jennifer Granholm (Energy).
+Haaland was the first Native American in a presidential cabinet and also the first Native Catholic within it.
+Granholm converted to Catholicism while at Harvard Law School in the mid-1980s.

 Secretary of Transportation Pete Buttigieg was baptized in the Catholic Church as an infant and he attended Catholic schools, but began to attend the Church of England's Christ Church Cathedral during his term at the University of Oxford and said he felt "more-or-less Anglican" by the time he returned to the U.S. Buttigieg has since been an Episcopalian.

+Mayors of leading cities

+Of the 15 leading American cities, 7 elected a Catholic as mayor before the Civil War, and 13 had done so by 1893.
+The last two were Edward Dempsey in Cincinnati in 1906, and James Tate in Philadelphia in 1962.